francoisgeorgy/BS2-Web/README.md

 Currently, only Chrome 43+ and Opera 44+ support this standard.
 This app will therefore _not_ works in Firefox, Safari or IE.

-![light theme](/images/BS2-Web-light-theme.png "Light theme")

 Still under active development.
 Feel free to log bugs/issues.

+Coming soon: randomizer configuration.
+Only randomize what you want to be randomized.

+![light theme](/images/BS2-Web-light-theme.png "Light theme")

 # How to use